A new malicious package has been spotted this week on the npm registry, which targets NodeJS developers using Linux and Apple macOS operating systems.

 “web-browserify” is created by a pseudonymous author describing themselves to be Steve Jobs.

-The package consists of a manifest file, package.json, postinstall.js script, and an ELF executable called “run” present in a compressed archive, run.tar.xz within the npm component.
+The package consists of a manifest file, package.json, a postinstall.js script, and an ELF executable called “run” present in a compressed archive, run.tar.xz within the npm component.

 As soon as “web-browserify” is installed by a developer, the scripts extract and launch the “run” Linux binary from the archive, which requests elevated or root permissions from the user.